alexpavlakis/pollagg/README.md

     90% uncertainty intervals;
   - `polls` a `data.frame` of the raw polling data on which the model is built;
-  - And other elements from the model arguments and results.
+  - And other model arguments and results.

 <!-- end list -->